rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 fs.aio-max-nr = 524288
 ```

-At this point you should reboot the server!
+At this point you should reboot the server.

 ### Checking _sysctl.conf_ Values

 Once the reboot has been completed, log back in as to the server.
 We need to spot check that our override file has actually done the job.

 This is easy to do.
 There's no need to check every setting unless you want to, but checking a few will verify that the settings have been changed.
 This is done with the _sysctl_ command:

 `sysctl net.core.bpf_jit_limit`